DenisGorbachev/metawomen-docs/src/faq/ForProjectOwners.md

 We will build an application where the users could provide coliquidity for a single side of the position, see the offers of other users & provide the second side of the mutual coliquidity position.

-## What exchanges support Coliquidity?

-All decentralized exchanges that use liquidity pools can also use Coliquidity.
-For example:

-- Uniswap
-- SushiSwap
-- PancakeSwap
-- TraderJoe
-- … many more

 ## What blockchains support Coliquidity?

 Any EVM-compatible blockchain supports Coliquidity.
 For example: